Hugo Chávez: Food and products

 In the 1980s and 1990s, health and nutrition indexes in Venezuela were generally low, and social inequality in access to nutrition was high.
-Chávez made it his stated goal to lower inequality in the access to basic nutrition, and to achieve food sovereignty for Venezuela.
-The main strategy for making food available to all economic classes was a controversial policy of fixing price ceilings for basic staple foods implemented in 2003.
+Chávez made it his stated goal to lower inequality in access to basic nutrition, and to achieve food sovereignty for Venezuela.
+The main strategy for making food available to all economic classes was the controversial policy of creating fixed price ceilings for basic staple foods, which was implemented in 2003.
 Between 1998 and 2006, malnutrition related deaths fell by 50%.
 Chávez also expropriated and redistributed 5 million acres of farmland from large landowners.

-Price controls initiated by Chávez created shortages of goods since merchants could no longer afford to import necessary goods.
-Chávez blamed "speculators and hoarders" for these scarcities and strictly enforced his price control policy, denouncing anyone who sold food products for higher prices as "speculators".
+Price controls initiated by Chávez created product shortages since merchants could no longer afford to import necessary goods.
+Chávez blamed "speculators and hoarders" for these scarcities and strictly enforced his price control policy, denouncing anyone who sold food products for higher prices.
 In 2011, food prices in Caracas were nine times higher than when the price controls were put in place and resulted in shortages of cooking oil, chicken, powdered milk, cheese, sugar and meat.
-The price controls increased the demand for basic foods while making it difficult for Venezuela to import goods causing increased reliance on domestic production.
+The price controls increased the demand for basic foods while making it difficult for Venezuela to import goods, causing increased reliance on domestic production.
 Economists believe this policy increased shortages.
 Shortages of food then occurred throughout the rest of Chávez's presidency with food shortage rates between 10% and 20% from 2010 to 2013.
-One possible reason for shortages is the relationship between inflation and subsidies, where no profitability due to price regulations affect operations.
+One possible reason for shortages is the relationship between inflation and subsidies, where a lack profitability due to price regulations affects operations.
 In turn, the lack of dollars made it difficult to purchase more food imports.
 Chávez's strategy in response to food shortages consisted of attempting to increase domestic production through nationalizing large parts of the food industry, though such nationalizations allegedly did the opposite and caused decreased production instead.

 As part of his strategy of food security Chávez started a national chain of supermarkets, the Mercal network, which had 16,600 outlets and 85,000 employees that distributed food at highly discounted prices, and ran 6,000 soup kitchens throughout the country.
 Simultaneously Chávez expropriated many private supermarkets.
 The Mercal network was criticized by some commentators as being a part of Chávez's strategy to brand himself as a provider of cheap food, and the shops feature his picture prominently.
-The Mercal network was also subject to frequent scarcities of basic staples such as meat, milk and sugar—and when scarce products arrived, shoppers had to wait in lines.
+The Mercal network was also subject to frequent shortages of basic staples such as meat, milk and sugar—and when scarce products arrived, shoppers had to wait in lines.